carriehuangjy/Kiddivax_scripts/Pilot_study/Influenza_Transmissibility_HK_2009/README.md

 - `Figure_1.r` shows the flow of participants through the study.

-- `Figure_S1.r` visualizes the proportion of positive isolates for different types of influenza viruses (Pandemic A(H1N1), Seasonal A, and Seasonal B) over time.

-- `Figure_S2.r` creates a plot that displays antibody titers before and after vaccination for two different flu strains (A/H1N1 and A/H3N2) and one strain of influenza B, separated by intervention group (TIV or placebo).

-- `Figure_S3.r` plots Daily Adverse Reaction

-- `Figure_S4.r` plots a graph with antibody titers to pandemic A/H1N1 on the y-axis and different categories of infection on the x-axis.

 - `Table_1.r` shows the baseline characteristics of children who received trivalent influenza vaccine (TIV) or placebo and their household contacts.

 - `Table_2.r` presents antibody titers against seasonal A/H1N1, seasonal A/H3N2, and pandemic A/H1N1 virus before and 1 month after receipt of trivalent inactivated vaccine (TIV) or placebo.